Terenure Orthodontics Symbol

 The time required to correct an open bite varies widely, depending on the treatment method, the severity of the bite, and the patient's compliance with the treatment plan.
 Treatment can range from 1 to 3 years, with surgical options potentially altering the timeline.

-Can open bite be fixed in adults?
+Can an open bite be fixed in adults?

 Yes, open bites can be corrected in adults through orthodontic treatments and, in some cases, orthognathic surgery.
 While treatment might take longer and be more complex than in children, significant improvements can often be achieved.